Mark Ingram II: 2010 season

 Ingram was ruled out for the season opener after undergoing minor knee surgery the week prior to the opening game against San Jose State.
 Sophomore running back Trent Richardson filled in for Ingram for the first two games, after it was announced that the junior was not likely to play against Penn State on September 11.
 He eventually made his season debut in a road game against Duke, rushing for 151 yards on nine carries, including two touchdowns in the first quarter, as Alabama routed the Blue Devils 62–13.

-After a 3–0 start, Alabama traveled to Fayetteville, Arkansas to face the Arkansas Razorbacks in the conference opener for the Crimson Tide.
+After a 3–0 start, Alabama traveled to Fayetteville, Arkansas, to face the Arkansas Razorbacks in the conference opener for the Crimson Tide.
 Ingram and the Alabama offense came back from a 20–7 third quarter deficit to take a 24–20 lead with just over three minutes remaining, when Ingram capped a short, 12-yard drive with a one-yard touchdown run.
 Ingram finished with 157 yards on 21 attempts and two touchdowns.
 He did not break 100 yards again during the regular season.
 On October 9, Alabama suffered their first loss since the 2009 Sugar Bowl when the team fell 35–21 to South Carolina in Williams-Brice Stadium.
 Ingram was held to a season-low 41 yards on 11 carries in the loss.
 In his final collegiate game, he finished with 59 rushing yards and two touchdowns against Michigan State in the Capitol One Bowl.

 Ingram finished his junior season with 875 yards on 158 carries with 13 touchdowns, with an additional 282 yards receiving and a touchdown.
-On January 6, 2011, Ingram announced he would forgo his senior season and enter the 2011 NFL Draft.
+On January 6, 2011, Ingram announced he would forgo his senior season and enter the 2011 NFL draft.
 At the time of the announcement, he was projected as a first round pick.
+On April 19, 2011, Ingram was voted by fans to be on the Cover of NCAA Football 12 On PlayStation 3 and Xbox 360.